DarylHowe/ep-technical-support-challenge/README.md

     Backend:
         Response from ClientsController@destory currently returns 'Deleted' for all scenarios.
         Depending on outcome of ClientsController@destory we should instead be following HTTP response status code conventions https://developer.mozilla.org/en-US/docs/Web/HTTP/Status.
-        This allows the UI to response to the various scenarios which might be encountered (e.g resource is not found, server error, access control/permission denied etc).
+        This allows the UI to responsd to the various scenarios which might be encountered (e.g resource is not found, server error, access control/permission denied etc).
         Consider adding logging for error scenarios (resurce not found, server error etc).

     Frontend: